flinski/flinski/README.md

 ### Hi there 👋

 My name is Vladislav.
-I am a beginner Frontend React Developer.
+I am a Frontend React Developer.

 ### 📱 Contacts